alenkalac/FileUploadProject/README.md

-# FileUploadProject
+# File Upload Project

-Project for Christina
+The file redistribution system that allows the user to upload files, view files and other stuff.